 Situated in the rapidly changing Transbay District in San Francisco, close to Market and the Financial District, the two million-square-foot Oceanwide Center development comprises two high-rise towers, along with impressive new public spaces and important new pedestrian links through downtown.
-Together, the buildings provide 1.15 million square feet of office space and 770,000 square feet of residential units.
+Designed in collaboration with London-based Foster + Partners, the buildings provide 1.15 million square feet of office space and 770,000 square feet of residential units.

 The super-sized office floor plates are designed to allow tenants a high degree of flexibility, and their open layout is supported by an innovative orthogonal structural system developed for seismic stability.
 The point where the towers touch the ground is as important as their presence on the skyline.
 At ground level, the buildings are open, accessible and transparent – their base provides a new ‘urban room’ for the region, and the new pedestrian routes through the site will knit the new scheme with the urban grain of the city.